1. General provisions

 6.4.
 The Dean shall decide the use of a closed defence and access restrictions on the graduation thesis based on graduate’s justified application, including, in case of need, the documents on which the application is based, and that has been previously approved by the supervisor(s) and the Head of the Defence Committee.
 In order to submit such an application, the graduate shall proceed as follows:

-6.4.1. compile the application using the form in Appendix D;
+6.4.1. compile the application using the form in Appendix E;

 6.4.2. forward the application signed by him/her and his/her supervisor(s) to the Student Counsellor of his/her study programme by the deadline for submitting the defence application.
 If the study programme requires a pre-defence, the respective application shall be submitted at least one week prior to the pre-defence.

 6.5.
-The Dean may, upon the graduate’s justified application in free format that has been previously approved by the supervisor(s) and the Head of the Defence Committee, allow the participation of the graduate at the defence through communication device enabling two-way communication with picture and sound in real time.
+The Dean may, upon the graduate’s justified application in free format that has been previously approved by the supervisor(s) and the Head of the Defence Committee, allow the participation of the graduate at the defence through a technical device enabling two-way communication with picture and sound in real time.
+The application must be submitted to the Student Counsellor of the programme not later than the deadline for submission of the thesis defence application.

 6.7.
 In case of a closed defence, the obligation to maintain confidentiality lies with all Defence Committee members.

 6.8.
-On the next working day following the deadline of graduation theses submission, the Secretary of the Defence Committee shall submit a list of graduation theses, submitted for the defence, to the Study Counsellor(s) of respective study programme(s) using the form in Appendix E.
+On the next working day following the deadline of the graduation thesis submission, the Secretary of the Defence Committee shall check the existence and approvals of defence applications by the supervisor in OIS and, if necessary, arranges for obtaining additional approvals from the supervisors according to the working arrangements as agreed within the department.

-6.10.
-The Head of the Defence Committee shall decide whether the thesis is eligible for the defence prior to the disclosure of the final defence schedule and shall confirm it with his/her signature on the reverse side of the title page.
+6.12.
+The Head of the Defence Committee shall decide whether the thesis is eligible for the defence prior to the disclosure of the final defence schedule.
 The Head of the Defence Committee has the right not to permit a thesis to the defence if it does not comply with the requirements approved by the Dean’s order “Requirements for student papers at School of Business and Governance”.
 In such a case, the Head of the Defence Committee shall:

-6.10.3. immediately forward the information about the exclusion of the work from the defence to the Study Counsellor of the study programme of the graduate and to the Secretary of the Defence Committee.
+6.12.3. immediately forward the information about the exclusion of the work from the defence to the Student Counsellor of the study programme of the graduate and to the Secretary of the Defence Committee.

-6.12.
-In case of a graduation thesis containing plagiarism, the Head of the Defence Committee, in addition to activities listed in point 6.9.:
+6.12.4 In case of a graduation thesis containing plagiarism, the Head of the Defence Committee, in addition to above-listed activities, shall:

-6.12.2. shall not forward to the graduate the full plagiarism check report, however, he/she may forward the full plagiarism check report to the thesis supervisor under the condition that the full report will not be forwarded to the graduate.
+220.127.116.11. avoid forwarding to the graduate the full plagiarism check report, however, provide the full plagiarism check report to the thesis supervisor under the condition that the full report will not be forwarded to the graduate;

 6.13.
-At least 3 working days before the defence, the Secretary of the Defence Committee shall forward to the graduates and to the Student Counsellor(s) of the study programme(s) the final defence schedule, using the form in Appendix F. The schedule shall be disclosed on the School’s webpage.
+At least 3 working days before the defence, the Secretary of the Defence Committee publishes the final defence schedule on the School’s webpage.

 6.14.
 The defence procedure shall be determined by the Head of the Defence Committee based on the following principles: